Professional Design Thinking Courses

 Design Thinking is a toolkit of exercises as much as a mind-set that makes you reframe your challenges and create understanding for your target groups.
 With this understanding as a basis you generate ideas, work visually to concretise and test out if the ideas actually meet the needs of the target group.
 For Openlab, Design Thinking is key to create relevant solutions addressing societal issues for the growing city.

 This course was created to reach professionals from all sectors.
 You will work with interdisciplinary teams, combining public sector, universities and professionals from all backgrounds in order to create opportunities for cross-pollination.
 Together you will get a proper introduction to the method and you will also get to work through the five phases within Design Thinking – three times over!
 We will work tangible and simple challenges, with focus on the method and the understanding of how to use it.
 Building from this understanding, we will discuss and compare together how all different participants can use the method or parts of it in their specific profession.

 Design Thinking is an iterating process, meaning you go back and forth within the process and re-do different phases many times.
 The method is usually described as having five phases: empathize, define, ideate, prototype och test.
 But you build your own combination of these phases depending on what you need in the process.

 Often, the process start with a challenge.
 You circle in a user group to connected to the challenge, use design ethnography to create understanding and insights about the users needs and behaviours, to move on and re-phrase a new actionable problem statement.
 You generate ideas that meets the users needs, sketch out scenarios, prototype to make the ideas tangible and test them on users to get real feedback if they actually meet the needs.
 At any point in the process, you can go back and re-do steps.
 For example, you might have tested an idea by asking the users about it and got feedback that made you realize you need to go back to the empathy-phase and do interviews again.

-For more information, contact Margaret Hertz or send a message in the form below.
+For more information or inquiries send a message in the form below.